Learn more about the impact of sponsoring a child

-World Vision is the leading provider of clean water in the developing world.
+World Vision is the largest non-government provider of safe water in the developing world.
 We reach one person every 10 seconds with clean water - that’s over two million people a year!

 Without clean water and basic sanitation, disease spreads quickly, children drop out of school and families struggle to grow crops and earn an income, impacting overall health, nutrition and development.